 From the dizzying spin of a Cajun two-step to the graceful swirl of the prima ballerina, from funky Cajun dance hall beats to the violin concertos in all their symphonic glory, from spicy boiled crawfish to the finest in Creole dining, Lafayette has the best of both worlds.
 To really kick off your culinary tour here, take Avery Island’s TABASCO Tour, which will bring you through the famous sauce’s museum, greenhouse, warehouse and factory building.

 The city also boasts world-class art museums, a professional symphony orchestra and numerous art galleries, as well as unique outdoor settings such as Cypress Lake and Lake Martin.
 Visit both to see swampland, cypress trees, alligators and birds.
 Head to Lafayette Farmers and Artisans Market at the Horse Farm, a vast green space featuring local food vendors, artisans, park tours and music.
 The spring and fall are special times with Downtown Alive!, a weekly concert series held on Friday evenings.
-A favorite with visitors and locals alike, the series has been going strong for 30 years.
+A favorite with visitors and locals alike, the series has been going strong for decades.

 Lafayette is considered the center of Cajun culture in Louisiana.

 Lafayette was named Happiest City in America by “Wall Street Journal’s” MarketWatch.com.